-Under limited circumstances Flexible Metal Conduit (Type FMC) can be used as a grounding conductor for short distances with approved fittings.
-Read article 250.118(5) and 348.60.
+Under limited circumstances, Flexible Metal Conduit (Type FMC) can be used as a grounding conductor for short distances with approved fittings.
+Read articles 250.118(5) and 348.60.
 Better to install an equipment grounding conductor wire than rely on FMC for grounding.

 Liquidtight Flexible Metal Conduit (Type LFMC) can be used as a grounding conductor under limited installation conditions with approved fittings.
 Better to install a separate green wire to be used as the equipment grounding conductor.
 See article 350.60.

 The surface metal raceway, Wiremold 500 is an approved grounding conductor.
-Click here to see an example of a Wiremold 500 installation.
+Click here to see how to ground an outlet in my example of a Wiremold 500 installation.

 Click here to see some examples of bad grounding on my naughty blog post.

 Surge protection devices must be installed on a home’s electrical service as per article 230.67 in the National Electrical Code (NFPA 70, 2023).
 Also, read article 242.
 Read my article that explains Surge Protectors and their installation by clicking here.

 Visit my Link Tree for more free electrical information, stickers, electrical supplies, merchandise, and social media links.